votroto/PBaB.jl/README.md

  - `bound :: Node -> lower_bound, feasible_value, feasible_arg`,
  - `branch :: Node -> Node[]`,

 a root `Node`, and a `gap`, PBaB will branch and bound in parallel using a best-first strategy.
-PBaB stops when it finds a feasible solution with a value within `gap` of the *glabal minimum*.
+PBaB stops when it finds a feasible solution with a value within `gap` of the *global minimum*.

 ## Experimental!